Speed-Patterns/speed-patterns/README.md

-# Speed Design Patterns

-This is a list of patterns and anti-patterns to use in speed design.
+List of patterns and anti-patterns to use in speed design.

 ## Fast Start (first paint)
 ## Fix Layout